dersual/Chemistry-ElementAndPolyatomic-Ion-StudyGuide/README.md

-# Chemistry Study Guide, 40 Elements 16 Ions
+# Chemistry: Element and Polyatomic Ion Study Guide(Total of 40 Elements 16 Ions)

-## Difference Between This & A Quizlet
+## Basic Workings

-Well you see, there are a total of 12 questions.
-Ten randomly generated elements, five of which only the name of the element is told and the other five only the symobl of the element is shown.
-There will also be two randomly generated ion.
-One where only the name is shown and one where the symbol with the charge is shown.
+A select amount of elements (will be customizable) within the total forty elements is randomly chosen, in which one half of the selected elements where only the name of the element is told and the other half only the symobl of the element is shown.
+There will also be a select amount of polyatomic ion within the total of 16 will also be randomly chose.
+This time in one half of the selected ions where only the name of the ion is told and the other half only the formula is told.
 ![chemSCree](https://user-images.githubusercontent.com/70816444/133715466-24e3b3c4-3e1c-4338-8a74-0b2cbcbe06ba.jpg)
 ## Stuff to be wary of
-Might be a bit buggy, but works fine.
-Currently not finished, have to add submit button and the ability to check answers part of the guide.
+UNDER HEAVY REWORK RIGHT NOW